jackyatesaustin/imxscripts/README.md

 #### Deploy contract

-Deploys a contract that has been compiled to src/L1/artifacts
+Deploys a contract that has been compiled to src/L1/artifacts. <CONTRACT_TO_DEPLOY> is the name of the compiled contract such as 'Asset' for Asset.sol

 ```
 npx ts-node deploy-contract.ts \
   -k <PRIVATE_KEY> \
-  -c <CONTRACT> \
+  -c <CONTRACT_TO_DEPLOY> \
   -n <NAME> \
   -y <SYMBOL> \
   --network ropsten